 I’m about to lay some truth out for you.
 Cooking just isn’t as fun any more.
 Wait, let me back up.
 Cooking is fun.
 I love cooking.
 A five-year-old, a seven-month-old, a tight night time schedule with a small window between school pick-up and bedtime, homework and all the things, just All.
 The.
 Things. and I’ve sort of lost that warm and fussy feeling I used to get when it came time to make dinner.
 I’m working on getting my kitchen-mojo back though.
 I love cooking and I don’t want life to get in the way of the fun of chopping and seasoning, deglazing and daydreaming up new recipes.
 I’m taking back my kitchen!
 Okay, I should step back, I just got all Brave Heart on you there.
 I never lost my kitchen.
 I just lost my PMA- Positive Mental Attitude- towards cooking.

 Do you know what helps bring back a PMA?
 Cheese and red-sauce.
 Well, that and better meal planning.
 This last week I poached a bunch of chicken breasts- yes a bunch is an actual term of measurement- then I shredded them all.
 Part of the shredded chicken went towards Mexican Chicken Stew, part went towards barbecue chicken pizza, and the rest made it’s way into lovely Chicken and Spinach Lasagna Roll-ups.

-A little organization, some cheese and help from Madeline and the fun found it’s way back in.
+A little organization, some cheese and help from Madeline in the Learning Tower and the fun found it’s way back in.
 These magical rolls of lasagna make it possible to clean all the prep dishes can be cleaned before dinner with time leftover to pull your five-year-old into your lap to snuggle and read all while dinner bakes.
 See I told you they’re magical.

 Chicken and Spinach Lasagna Roll-ups